- A forum where Christian sociologists can explore the implications of the Christian faith for the thinking and doing of sociology

 - A unique opportunity for Christian fellowship with individuals who share our disciplinary commitment, which is both stimulating and supportive

 - A network for Christian sociologists, allowing social support, collaboration, and dialogue

 From the beginning, we have welcomed anyone who is interested in joining our dialogue.

-Note: Our 2018 meeting will be in June at Lee University, Cleveland TN.
+Note: Our 2018 meeting will be at Lee University, Cleveland TN, June 7-11.
 More details to follow